guardian/cdk/docs/contributing.md

 However, it's advised you configure your IDE to format on save to avoid horrible "correct linting" commits.

+### Development Environment

+This project comes with a [devcontainer.json](../.devcontainer/shared/devcontainer.json) file.
+This enables use of development containers in compatible IDEs.
+The devcontainer files were built with [devenv](https://github.com/guardian/devenv) and can be altered with the same tool.

 ### Decision Records

 [Architecture Decisions